kiel019/final_hands-on_exam/README.md

 ******************************************************************************************
 How to Use:
 1. Create a virtual env
-2. Pip install Flask and flask_mysqldb
+2. Pip install Flask, flask_mysqldb, flask_httpauth
 3. Use sql file to create a database
 4. Open app.py
 5. Replace MySQL setup information to your own MySQL info